-By now, we all know that Millennial Pink took the design world—and our social media feeds—by storm.
-And while that shade of pink wins the popularity contest, we've been seeing an even more Instagram-worthy subtrend cropping up: pink marble décor.
+Millennial pink took the design world—and our social media feeds—by storm.
+And while that shade of pink wins the popularity contest, we've been seeing an even more Instagram-worthy sub-trend cropping up: pink marble.
 Once we saw a few examples of this luxe, texture-rich material fused with the unexpectedly versatile and energetic color, we knew we needed to find more pink marble ideas.

-With spirals of deep grays and muted cotton-candy tones, this bathroom counter is striking.
+With spirals of deep grays and muted cotton-candy tones, this bathroom counter is absolutely striking.
 We love the choice of wallpaper, which reflects the natural patterns as well as the color scheme.